99sphere/COCO-parsing-for-yolov3/README.md

 After execute compare.py, Image files will be saved in directory("compare_reulst") corresponding to txt files.

 ## 3. mergy.py
+Through the above two processes, an image, label file for a class can be obtained.
+Now, put these together.

 ## 4. listing.py